jamierachael/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

+This project was designed as a homework assignment for UNH's coding bootcamp.
+This emphasizes the use of Bootstraps grid design to achieve responsiveness for various screensizes and mobile devices.

+Layout and content were built using HTML and Bootstrap CSS using Visual Studio Code editor.
+An independent style sheet was purposefully omitted.

+This project has been deployed to GitHub Pages.
+To get this project up and running, you can follow the deployment link.
+Or, download the sources files to use this as a template.

 * [GitHub Repository](https://github.com/jamierachael/Bootstrap-Portfolio)
 * [Deployed GitHub IO](https://jamierachael.github.io/Bootstrap-Portfolio/)
 * [Full Demo Video](https://drive.google.com/file/d/1Jq9obaiLVqnFwOI1yDCwhpeddh-4nzgg/view)

 ![Bootstrap-Portfolio Demo](assets/demo/demo.gif)

+### Prerequisites

+To install this application, you will need a text editor.
+I recommend Visual Studio Code.

+### Installing

+To install this code, download the zip file, or use GitHub's guidelines to clone the repository.

+## Project Requirements

+This project provides a responsive template for a portfolio website using Bootstrap rows and columns.

+Pages include the following: Index, Portfolio, Contact with Bootstrap grid design for screensizes 1140px, 960px, 720px, 540px, -500px.

 ### Summary
 * Recreation of Portfolio from previous project using Bootstrap only